 - · Connect to the controller.

 - Click on the settings symbol ^O.

 - Click the option symbol :.

 - · Go to product info.

 - · Check if you are running the latest firmware and look for the text: "This is the latest version".

-- · If the controller does not have the most up to date firmware, perform a firmware update by pressing the update button.
+- If the controller does not have the most up to date firmware, perform a firmware update by pressing the update button.

-- SmartSolar HQ STATUS HISTOI 1746GQDQ3 Settings ± <(:) ← Product info
+SmartSolar HQ STATUS HISTOF 1746GQDQ3 Settings Battery Load output < () ← Product info

-Streetlight > ADD
+Streetlight >

-(0 w Tx port function >
+0 w Tx port function >

-Ţ Rx port function > Product SmartSolar Charger MPPT 75/10
+Rx port function > Product SmartSolar Charger MPPT 75/10

 VE.Smart networking > Serial number HQ1746GQDQ3

 0.01V Custom name SmartSolar HQ1746GQDQ3 EDIT

-Current 0.0A Firmware v1.50 UPDATE
+🕤 Current 0.0A Firmware v1.50 This is the latest version!

-Bluetooth Rhutooth
+Bluetooth Bluetooth enabled

 13.14V

-0.00A And the second s
+0.00A A State of the second s

 Off

 Why is the c harger off?